 The third category in the papers consists of twelve folders containing material relating to Howland's memberships in professional organizations, arranged alphabetically by the name of the organization.
 Within each folder the material is arranged chronologically.
 Professional organizations represented include the American Association for the Advancement of Science (1963), American Gem Society (1953-1969), American Geological Institute (1963-1976), American Institute of Professional Geologists (1973-1977), Association of Geology Teachers (1964-1975), Chicago Academy of Sciences (1955-1978), Delta Phi (1936-1940, 1953), Geological Society of America (1946-1974), Mineralogical Society of America (1944-1975), Society of Economic Geologist (1964 and 1972), Sigma XI (1930-1933 and 1969-1978), and the State Microscopical Society (1967).
 Letters of recommendation supporting Howland's membership, copies of his resumes, correspondence, and material relating to his committee work are contained in these files.
 The letters of recommendation and resumes provide valuable information about Howland's teaching, research, consulting, and professional affiliations.
 Also, included are certificates affirming that Howland was accepted as a fellow, honorary or regular member in the various organizations.

 Four and one half boxes of course-related materials document Howland's teaching career from 1933 through 1976.
 The material is arranged in three sections; courses held on campus; miscellaneous materials relating to course topics; and field courses.
 Courses held on campus include general geology, mineralogy, crystallography, and petrology.
 General reading lists for unidentified courses are grouped together in a folder preceding the numbered courses.
-The course materials are arranged by course numbers.
 The material relating to each course is arranged by types of materials: syllabi, reading lists, lectures and notes, laboratory exercises and notes, and examinations.
 Within each category the material is arranged chronologically.
 Also included are student papers, doctoral examinations, and related course notes pertaining to the Great Lakes, plate tectonics, and x-ray diffraction.
 The two folders on field courses contain notes relating to the exploration and analysis of important geological areas in Montana, Wisconsin, and Missouri.
 Material is arranged by the region where the field work occurred.

 There are one and a half boxes of correspondence, petrographic analyses, maps, survey work, and bills documenting Howland's consulting work.
 This material is divided into two sections: general correspondence and related materials, and Harza Engineering Company correspondence and related materials.
-Each section is arranged chronologically.
 The correspondence and materials from 1953 through 1977 include consulting work for Bear Creek Mining Company, Minneapolis, Minnesota; Rockford Blacktop Construction Company, Loves Park, Illinois; Molten Metal Engineering Company, Hinsdale, Illinois; U.S. Gypsum Company, Chicago; Armour Research Foundation of the Illinois Institute of Technology, Chicago; Anson Mining, New Mexico; and several other firms.

 The second section includes Howland's correspondence and related materials documenting his work for Harza Engineering Company from 1957 through 1978.
 Most of the consulting Howland did concerned petrographic analyses of areas in the United States and South America.
 The correspondence (1954-1960) between Howland and the Bear Creek Mining Company reveal that he made studies of copper-nickel sulfides in Minnesota and Oklahoma.
 Correspondence (1957) with the Armour Research Foundation reflects Howland's studies of iron-ores in Brazil.
 For Harza Engineering Company, Howland made petrographic analyses of rocks found in various areas in North and South America, and the Philippine Islands.